alihasan-data/prior-authorization-ml/README.md

 This project simulates a realistic prior authorization (PA) workflow and builds machine learning models to predict whether a PA request will be **approved** or **not approved** based on clinical and utilization features.

+This project uses fully synthetic, simulated healthcare data created for educational purposes only.
+No real patient data, employer data, or protected health information (PHI) was used.
 ---

 ## 1. Problem